- Investor Relations

 major deposits in the area, including the Troy Mine and Rock Creek deposit.

 Mines Management benefits from a significant amount of work already completed on the project since its discovery in 1983.
 Work completed by previous operators includes the following:

 The project is currently undergoing advanced stage engineering and re-permitting.
 In mid-2006, Mines Management obtained early permits from the previous operator anticipated to allow the commencement of an underground evaluation program.

 The underground evaluation program includes rehabilitation of the existing adit and replacement of infrastructure, extension of the adit 3,000 feet to the mineralized zone, and a 48,000 ft. diamond drilling program.
 The objective of the two phase evaluation program is to validate the resource, convert resources to a mineable classification, and to gather technical data necessary for completion of a final feasibility study.
 There exists a potential to expand the resource, as well.

 The first phase of the evaluation program is designed to delineate production for years 1 and 2, and the second phase to delineate production for years 3, 4, and 5.
 The program is anticipated to take approximately 24 months.

-By 1993, the previous operator, Noranda Minerals Corp., successfully completed the required environmental review process required by the National Environmental Protection Act (NEPA) and development of a full Environmental Impact Statement (EIS) that led to approval and receipt of permits to development of the mine.
+By 1993, the previous operator, Noranda Minerals Corp., successfully completed the required environmental review process required by the National Environmental Policy Act (NEPA) and development of a full Environmental Impact Statement (EIS) that led to approval and receipt of permits to development of the mine.